mas-bandwidth/netcode/README.md

 This is the repository for the native code implementations of netcode.io in C, Rust and Golang.

-If you want to use netcode.io from inside a browser, you can do that using [netcode.io browser](https://github.com/RedpointGames/netcode.io-browser)
+If you want to use netcode.io from inside a browser, you can do that using [netcode.io browser](https://github.com/RedpointGames/netcode.io-browser).

+If you want to use netcode.io with UE4, there is a project to support this here: [netcode.io UD4](https://github.com/RedpointGames/netcode.io-UE4).

 # What are the benefits?